-Wheat (bread wheat) (Triticum aestivum L.) is one of the main agricultural commodities in world trade represent the main requirements for human and animal consumption.
-It must meet the growing need for it as the world's population increases, reaching more than 9 billion by 2050 [1], the global wheat production is about 715 million tons annually which ranks as second in consumption after corn (one billion tons/annually), Mold growth is one of the most common causes of microbial spoilage and loss of grain quality during storage and stored goods can gain moisture from environments with high relative humidity, they may lead to fungal infections and increase the accumulation of mycotoxins [2].
-Fungi is among the most important organisms as preferred enzymes are outside the cell.
-There are many studies and researches have shown the secondary metabolites known as mycotoxins which considered as a major cause of damage in grains of sand silos that can lead to poisoning food and animal feed [3].
+Wheat (bread wheat) (Triticum aestivum L.) is one of the main agricultural commodities in world trade represent key staples for human and animal consumption.
+It must meet the growing need for it as the world's population increases, reaching more than 9 billion by 2050 [1], the global wheat production is about 715 million tons annually which ranks as second in consumption after corn (one billion tons/annually), Mold growth is a major cause of microbial spoilage and loss of grain quality during storage and stored goods can gain moisture from environments with high relative humidity, they may lead to fungal infections and increase the accumulation of mycotoxins [2].
+Fungi among the most important organisms as is enzymes are outside the cell.
+There are preferred many studies and researches have shown the secondary metabolites known as mycotoxins which are considered a major cause of damage in grains of sand silos that can lead to food poisoning and animal feed [3].
 The fungal mycotoxins pass to the center of flour via mall pockets in the grain.
 This process will increase the mycotoxins concentrations level to above an acceptable limit.
 [4], Aflatoxins B1 is one of the most dangerous types of adrenal toxins and considered a strong carcinogen for both humans and animals [5], fungi (eg, Apergillus spp., Penicillium spp.
 Fusarium spp.) and bacteria (eg, Salmonella spp.
 Bacillus cereus) contaminate the flour and their products may cause many diseases [6].